CustomTypeOne/LoopPatches/README.md

 1. Follow directions to drag over Settings bundle inside Xcode
     * Build to a simulator; ensure it builds without error
 1. Build Loop-dev with LoopPatches to your phone
-1. Review the LoopPatches documentation: https://www.craft.do/s/pakv8NO1oYpDgh
+1. Choose the feature(s) to enable and test each one

 ### Fresh Download of Loop-dev